imarquart/text2network/README.md

 conda install -c conda-forge tensorboard
 ```

+Finally, a Neo4j server should be running for processing.
+We are currently in the process of also allowing the extraction
+into a networkX graph.
+However, as this package was tested on large corpora of text, a Neo4J graph database is currently required.

+You should be able to use any Neo4j instance, as we support the standard Bolt connector since it performance improved.

-Finally, a Neo4j server, http accessible, version 4.02, should be running for processing.
-We currently use a custom http connector, which is faster than the default interface.
+~~We currently use a custom http connector, which is faster than the default interface.
 Sadly, the connector does not work for versions above 4.02.
 We are in the process of upgrading to a standard Bolt connector.
-You can choose the version of the database in the Neo4j Desktop App.
+You can choose the version of the database in the Neo4j Desktop App.~~

+## Code Examples:

+The .py files in the main folder of the repository show illustrate each step of the pipeline.

 ## Step by Step tutorial